-Philadelphia Wage & Hour Dispute Lawyers
+Wage & Hour Dispute Lawyer in Philadelphia

 The Fair Labor Standards Act (FLSA) is the federal law guaranteeing most employees minimum wages and overtime pay.
 Many states have similar laws but with greater employee protections.
 Unless exempt, an employee must generally be paid at least $7.25 per hour worked (higher under many states’ laws) and time-and-a-half of (1.5x) the employee’s regular pay rate for hours worked over 40 in a workweek.
 These familiar and seemingly simple rules quickly become complicated when one considers issues such as the worker’s “independent contractor” or exempt status or whether the employee has been paid for all hours worked at the correct overtime rate.